 3 Main Things to Watch out for

 - Surcharges – Depending on the broker, most will add surcharge to shares under a dollar.
 TradeKing charge an extra one cent per share below $2, so if you buy 10,000 shares it’ll cost you an extra $100.
 If you’re not careful these small charges can add up and will cut into your potential profits.
-Your brokerage should charge a flat commission rate or offer great discounts on large orders.
-E.g. TD Ameritrade, eTrade and Charles Schwab all offer flat fee’s or large discounts with no sneaky hidden fee’s.
+Your brokerage should charge a flat commission rate or offer good discounts on large orders.
+E.g. TD Ameritrade, eTrade and Charles Schwab all offer flat fee’s or large discounts with no sneaky hidden fee’s that catch you off guard.

 - Trading Restrictions – You should be able to trades shares using an online platform and be cautious of any firms forcing you to place trades over the phone.
 Some companies impose restrictions especially when it comes to issues such as short selling penny stocks.

-- Volume Restrictions – Ideally you will be allowed to trade an unlimited amount of shares.
+- Volume Restrictions – Ideally you will be allowed to trade an unlimited amount of shares without surcharges.

 - Etrade is my overall top choice as they have a flat fee rate combined with excellent trading software.